-External debt is defined as total value of following liabilities for foreign credits: outstanding debt (including principal arrears) and interest arrears.
+External debt is defined as total value of following liabilities for foreign credits: outstanding debt (including principal arrears), non paid interest and projection of principal payments.

 Data are formed following the criteria of the final user, i.e. these include foreign credits used by the final users from the Republic of Croatia (and also those for which the debtor to foreign country is a bank from the former Yugoslavia).